marcoturi/ionic-boilerplate/README.md

 - npm install --global --production windows-build-tools //node-gyp fix
 - Set webstorm to write with line endingds LF (mac os or unix)
 - To avoid git warnings: git config core.autocrlf false
-- e2e commands is not working on windows, because the python server can't be launched.
-As a workaround add START /B before python -m and remove & at the end of the line in package.json.
-Anyway you will have to kill manually the process every time after every execution.

 ## <a name="license"></a>License
     Copyright (c) 2016 Marco Turi